jzornes13/os-ticket-prereq-install/README.md

 - in blue click register PHP version
 - browse to the PHP folder we created on c drive
 - click php-cgi at bottom(if you don't see it in the right bottom corner of that box hit the down arrow and all files)
+- recommend restarting the server whenever you do this, in the ISS-osticket home box, click on the name of the server on the left then on the right there is a restart button in blue under the actions tab.

 </p>
 <br />